 In addition to the aforementioned matters, we are party to various legal proceedings in the ordinary course of business.
 Although the ultimate resolution of these various proceedings cannot be determined at this time, management does not believe that such proceedings, individually or in the aggregate, will have a material adverse effect on the consolidated financial statements of Axalta.

-Notes to Combined (Predecessor) and Consolidated (Successor) Financial Statements
+Notes to Consolidated (Successor) and Combined (Predecessor) Financial Statements

-(9) LONG-TERM EMPLOYEE BENEFITS
+(10) LONG-TERM EMPLOYEE BENEFITS

-(a) Defined Benefit Plans and Other Long-Term Employee Benefits
+Defined Benefit Pension and Other Long-Term Employee Benefits Plans

 Successor period

 Defined Benefit Pensions